Troubleshoot the ASDK

 After rebooting your host, you may notice Azure Stack services aren't immediately available.
 This is because Azure Stack infrastructure VMs and RPs take some time to check consistency, but will eventually start automatically.

 You might also notice that tenant VMs don't automatically start after a reboot of the ASDK host.
-This is a known issue, and just requires a few manual steps to bring them online:
+You can bring them online with a few manual steps:

 - On the ASDK host, start Failover Cluster Manager from the Start Menu.